Skip to Main Content

 Drainage

-In case you’re building a new home, you should invest in drainage materials.
-With their help, you’ll relieve hydrostatic pressure on your basement walls and avoid serious structural damage in the future.
-These materials redirect the water from the saturated soil toward the foundation drain.
+If you’re building a new home, you should invest in drainage materials.
+These materials redirect water from the saturated soil toward the foundation drain, relieving hydrostatic pressure on your basement walls and avoiding serious structural damage in the future.

-Alongside a functional drainage system, you’ll be able to collect the excess water before it can manage to build up and endanger your basement.
+Alongside a functional drainage system, you’ll be able to collect the excess water before it builds up and threatens your basement.
 You won’t have trouble with rainwater pooling and settling into the ground below, which can only lead to high hydrostatic pressure and basement nightmares.

 Soil Grading

-Grading refers to the incline of the soil that is surrounding your home.
-Your home needs to be on a higher level than the rest of the yard.
+Grading refers to the incline of the soil that surrounds your home.
+Your home needs to be higher than the rest of the yard.
 If it isn’t, the water will flood toward your basement.
 You can achieve proper grading by reassembling the soil in your yard with professional help.
 It will be dirty work, but it will also help you lower the amount of water that comes in contact with your basement walls.

 Quality Soil